Near Cape Charles in Northampton County, Virginia — The American South (Mid-Atlantic)

 Erected by Arlington Foundation, Inc.

 Location.
-37° 13.727′ N, 76° 0.198′ W. Marker is near Cape Charles, Virginia, in Northampton County.
-Marker can be reached from Arlington Chase Road north of Custis Tomb Drive.
+This marker has been replaced by another marker nearby.
+It was located near 37° 13.727′ N, 76° 0.198′ W. Marker was near Cape Charles, Virginia, in Northampton County.
+It could be reached from Arlington Chase Road north of Custis Tomb Drive.
 Touch for map.
-Marker is in this post office area: Cape Charles VA 23310, United States of America.
+Marker was in this post office area: Cape Charles VA 23310, United States of America.
 Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.